seeu-inspace/easyg/client-side-attacks/README.md

 ## Microsoft Office

-**Microsoft Word Macro**: To exploit Microsoft Office we need to creare a doc in `.docm` or `.doc` format and use macros.
+**Microsoft Word Macro**: To exploit Microsoft Office we need to create a doc in `.docm` or `.doc` format and use macros.
 An example of the creation of a macro to run a reverse shell is the following.

 1. From your powershell, prepare the command encoded in base64
    ```